London to Venice by train London to Venice by train

 Main Route Options

 The train journey from London to Venice spans about 706 miles (1,137 km) and offers three main options: daytime, overnight, and scenic routes.
+There are no direct trains from London to Venice, so travelers must make at least two connections.
+There are often around 11 trains per day running from London to Venice, with the fastest trains taking just over 12 hours and 59 minutes and the average journey time being approximately 18 hours and 21 minutes.
 Here’s a closer look at each, including travel time, costs, and schedules.

 Day Train Route